edgedb/easy-edgedb/README.md

 It prints what we wanted to see: `{'Renfield wins!'}`

 It might also be a good idea to add `LIMIT 1` when doing a filter for this function.
 Because EdgeDB returns sets, if it gets multiple results then it will use the function against each one.
-For example, say we forgot that there were three women in the castle and wrote this:
+For example, let's imagine that we forgot that there were three women in the castle and wrote this:

 ```
 WITH